kfitz/reading-notebook/en/pages/bloom.md

-Bloom, Harold.
-The Anxiety of Influence: A Theory of Poetry.
+# Bloom, Harold. *The Anxiety of Influence: A Theory of Poetry*.
 New York: Oxford University Press, 1973.

 Oscar Wilde failed as a poet "because he lacked the strength to overcome his anxiety of influence" (Bloom 5-6)